OdysseyArena: Benchmarking Large Language Models For Long-Horizon, Active and Inductive Interactions: Analysis

-Analysis of agent trajectories reveals a prevalent failure mode characterized by persistent ``action loops,'' where models repeat invalid operations despite receiving negative environmental feedback.
+We reveal a prevalent failure mode characterized by persistent ``action loops,'' where models repeat invalid operations despite receiving negative environmental feedback.
 As shown in Figure~\ref{fig:loop_sr}, a higher loop ratio directly correlates with diminished success rates, identifying a critical inability to capture hidden rules during interaction.
 This repetitive behavior signifies inductive stagnation, as agents fail to synthesize latent world laws from unsuccessful trials to refine their long-term strategy.
 Consequently, these cycles highlight the failure to transform trial-and-error into active discovery, underscoring the gap between deductive compliance and inductive world-modeling.
-More loop ratio details can be found in Appendix~\ref{appendix:loop_implementation}.
+Details are in Appendix~\ref{appendix:loop_implementation}.